About Industrial Scripts®

 Please scroll down to read more about us, our team, history and mission.

 It all started in late 2009…

-Industrial Scripts Owner and former Paramount, Warner Bros. and Universal script consultant Evan Leighton-Davis left his executive job at Ealing Studios determined to offer something rare in the independent sector: a script consultancy by people with significant track records in development and legitimate industry connections, delivering the deepest and best script notes…
+Industrial Scripts Owner and former Paramount, Warner Bros. and Universal script consultant EL Davis left his development job at Ealing Studios determined to offer something rare in the independent sector: a script consultancy by people with significant track records in development and legitimate industry connections, delivering the deepest and best script notes…

 A crack team of pro script consultants, at your service